Miteshhsingla/Safety101/README.md

 ## Acknowledgments

 This project was inspired by the need for personal safety applications that can help people feel safer in their daily lives.

----

-This formatted version should be more readable and organized.